Is this program right for you?

 - Have a bachelor of science degree from a program accredited by the Accreditation Board for Engineering and Technology (ABET) or the equivalent

-- Have a minimum undergraduate grade point average (GPA) of 3.00 on the equivalent of the last 60 semester hours (approximately two years of work) or a master’s degree with a minimum cumulative GPA of 3.00; all GPAs are based on a 4.00 scale
+- Have a minimum undergraduate grade point average (GPA) of 3.00 on the equivalent of the last 60 semester hours (approximately two years of work) or a master’s degree with a minimum cumulative GPA of 3.00; all GPAs are based on a 4.00 scale.
+Exceptions are considered.

 - For applicants whose native language is not English, you must have a minimum score of 243 on the Test of English as a Foreign Language (TOEFL) iBT or 580 on the PBT

 - GRE is not required.
 Applicants who have taken the test are encouraged to submit their scores.